 Psychology is the scientific study of the human mind.
 It aims to explain why we behave the way we do.
-BTEC Psychology is suited to those who do not meet the entry requirements for A Level and for learners who prefer a more modular approach.
+The Level 3 BTEC National Certificate and Extended Certificate in Psychology is suited to those who do not meet the entry requirements for A Level Psychology and for students who prefer a more modular approach.
 Students will sit exams in both year 12 and year 13 and will be assessed through external exams and internally assessed coursework units.

-In this unit students will be introduced to different approaches in psychology including the biological and cognitive approach.
-Students will develop an understanding of how psychological approaches, research and concepts can explain gender, aggression and consumer behaviour.
+You will be introduced to different approaches in Psychology including the biological and cognitive approach.
+You will develop an understanding of how psychological approaches, research and concepts can explain gender, aggression and consumer behaviour.

-Students will gain an understanding of the research process and the key methods used by researchers to test theories that provide information about how people think and behave.
-Students will carry out their own pilot study, and learn how to analyse their findings.
+You will gain an understanding of the research process and the key methods used by researchers to test theories that provide information about how people think and behave.
+You will carry out your own pilot study and learn how to analyse your findings.

-In this unit students will explore how psychological theories and studies explain health behaviours.
-They will explore how stress and addiction develop and are maintained.
-They will look at lifestyle choices and health-related behaviours and also how psychology can be used to change behaviour.
+Here you will explore how psychological theories and studies explain health behaviours; how stress and addiction develop and are maintained; lifestyle choices and health-related behaviours; and how psychology can be used to change behaviour.

-Learners will be introduced to how psychopathology is differentiated from typical healthy functioning, Students will explore how society’s approach to mental illness has changed, for example the move from asylums to community care.
-Learners will explore causal factors and different approaches to treating mental disorders.
+You will be introduced to how psychopathology is differentiated.
+You will explore how society’s approach to mental illness has changed, for example the move from asylums to community care; causal factors and different approaches to treating mental disorders.

 This course is an award of Pearson.
 Visit the Pearson website to read the full course specification.